SassConf/2015-austin-speaker-cfp/README.md

 ## Call for Proposals

 The original all-Sass-all-the-time conference is back in 2015, and we think this year will be better than ever!
-But we can’t do that alone: we need speakers of all experience levels and backgrounds to make SassConf amazing. **We invite *you* to submit a talk, lightning talk, workshop, or moderated discussion.** Check out the [What to Submit](https://github.com/SassConf/2015-speaker-cfp/blob/master/what-to-submit.md) section for ideas, and the [Submission Guidelines](https://github.com/SassConf/2015-speaker-cfp/blob/master/submission-guidelines.md) for more details.
+But we can’t do that alone: we need speakers of all experience levels and backgrounds to make SassConf amazing. **We invite *you* to submit a talk, lightning talk, workshop, or moderated discussion.**

+Need an idea?
+Check out the [What to Submit](https://github.com/SassConf/2015-speaker-cfp/blob/master/what-to-submit.md) section for tips & suggested topics.

+Ready to submit?
+Be sure to read the [Submission Guidelines](https://github.com/SassConf/2015-speaker-cfp/blob/master/submission-guidelines.md), and then copy the [Submission Template](https://github.com/SassConf/2015-speaker-cfp/blob/master/submission-template.md) and submit [a new issue in this CFP repo](https://github.com/SassConf/2015-speaker-cfp/issues/new)!

-You do not need to be an experienced speaker to submit.
-This year we’re doing more speaker prep and mentoring than ever before, and want to work with you to make the best presentation you can give.
+**You do not need to be an experienced speaker to submit.** This year we’re doing more [speaker prep and mentoring](https://github.com/SassConf/2015-speaker-cfp/blob/master/mentoring-speaker-prep.md) than ever before, and want to work with you to make the best presentation you can give.
 Whether you need to workshop a new idea or get over some first-timer nerves, the SassConf Speaker team is making it a priority to help you out.

 #### Deadline to Submit: May 20, 2015